anywhichway/nano-hcx/README.md

 6) Supports server side rendering via a pre-built Express rendering engine.

+7) Sanitizes HTML using DOMPurify or a sanitizer of your choice.

-7) Is far smaller, and we think simpler and more flexible, than many other options.
+8) Is far smaller, and we think simpler and more flexible, than many other options.

 # Installation